 Message from Robert Philp, Queen’s Counsel,

-"International Day for the Elimination of Racial Discrimination is a day in which all Albertans can celebrate the accomplishments we have made in preventing and countering racism and discrimination.
-However, work remains to be done.
+“International Day for the Elimination of Racial Discrimination is a day in which all Albertans can celebrate the accomplishments we have made in preventing and countering racism and discrimination.
+But it also reminds us of the work that remains.

 The Alberta Human Rights Commission is an independent commission of the Government of Alberta.